jfo/blog/source/drafts/making-sounds.md

 <img src="https://scontent-lga3-1.cdninstagram.com/t51.2885-15/e35/14547775_1058797607552477_2148373500799221760_n.jpg?ig_cache_key=MTM2NTY1OTkwNTg5MDQxOTU3MA%3D%3D.2" />

 I want to point out some important bits.
 There is a speaker cone.
 There is a magnet.
-There are two nodes that connect to an electromagnet inside the speaker.
+There are two nodes on the other side of the back that connect to an electromagnet inside the speaker.
 When a current is applied, this electromagnet becomes charged.
 You'll hear a little click.
 This is the sound that the speaker makes when it is *physically moving*.

 The electromagnet, when charged, becomes attracted to the magnet, and pulls the speaker cone inwards.
 Here's something I never realized before: If you reverse the